Landen's trilogarithm functional equation and $\ell$-adic Galois multiple polylogarithms: Tensor criterion for Landen's equation for

 with $\sigma\in G_K$.
 Each term of the above (\ref{ladic-basic}) for $i=1,2,3$ can be expressed by the graded Lie-version of polylogarithms $\ell i_k$ ($k=0,\dots, 3$) along ``$\delta_i \cdot f_i(\gamma_z)$ minus $\delta_i$'' by the polylog-BCH formula (\cite[Proposition 5.11 (ii)]{NW12}) in the following way:

 Noting that

 we obtain for $\sigma\in G_K$:

 Combining the identities in (\ref{LHSofGalBasic}) enables us to rewrite the LHS of (\ref{ladic-basic}) in terms of $\ell$-adic Galois polylogarithmic characters.
-It remains to compute the error term $E(\sigma,\gamma_z) $ in the right hand side of (\ref{ladic-basic}).
+It remains to compute the error term $E(\sigma,\gamma_z) $ in the right--and side of (\ref{ladic-basic}).